electron/electronjs.org-old/_docs/api/web-view-tag.md

 ### `<webview>.getURL()`

-Returns URL of guest page.
+Returns `String` - The URL of guest page.

 ### `<webview>.getTitle()`

-Returns the title of guest page.
+Returns `String` - The title of guest page.

 ### `<webview>.isLoading()`

-Returns a boolean whether guest page is still loading resources.
+Returns `Boolean` - Whether guest page is still loading resources.

 ### `<webview>.isWaitingForResponse()`

-Returns a boolean whether the guest page is waiting for a first-response for the main resource of the page.
+Returns `Boolean` - Whether the guest page is waiting for a first-response for the main resource of the page.

 ### `<webview>.stop()`